samsonsim2/camerakit-web-w-recordfeature/README.md

 ## Usage

-1. Replace the default Snap Lens with your desired Lens.
+1. Replace the Snap Lens ID, Group ID and camerakit App Token with your own from MyLenses.
 2. Customize the UI elements (if needed).
 3. Build and deploy your web app to showcase Snap Lens effects with the recording, sharing, and downloading functionalities.